phillid/cue-bin-split/README.md

 	grep "INDEX 01" cue-file | \
 	  sed -e 's/INDEX 01//g' | \
-	  cue-bin-split raw-file channels samples-rate bytes-per-sample
+	  cue-bin-split raw-file channels samples-rate bytes-per-sample name-format

+Where format is something like `track_%04d`.
-will output a bunch of files track_0001 through track_nnnn.
+This will output a bunch of files named accordingly.
-You might then push them through ffmpeg or something to get them to another format.
+You might then push them through ffmpeg or something to get them to another audio format.